Other common name(s): none

 Scientific/medical name(s): none

-Music therapy is the use of music by health care professionals to promote healing and enhance quality of life for their patients.
-Music therapy may be used to encourage emotional expression, promote social interaction, relieve symptoms, and for other purposes.
+Specially trained health care professionals use music therapy to promote healing and enhance quality of life for their patients.
+Music therapy may be used to encourage emotional expression, promote social interaction, relieve symptoms, and other treatment goals.
 Music therapists may use active or passive methods with patients, depending on the individual patient’s needs and abilities.

-There is some evidence that, when used with conventional treatment, music therapy can help to reduce pain and relieve chemotherapy-induced nausea and vomiting.
-It may also relieve stress and provide an overall sense of well-being.
+There is some evidence that, when used with conventional treatment, music therapy can help reduce pain and relieve chemotherapy-induced nausea and vomiting.
+It may also relieve stress, improve coping and mood, and provide an overall sense of well-being.
 Some studies have found that music therapy can lower heart rate, blood pressure, and breathing rate.

 How is it promoted for use?

 Music therapists work with a variety of physical, emotional, and psychological symptoms.
-Music therapy is often used in cancer treatment to help reduce pain, anxiety, and nausea caused by chemotherapy.
+Music therapy is often used in cancer treatment to help reduce pain, anxiety, and depression, as well as nausea caused by chemotherapy.
 Some people believe music therapy may be a beneficial addition to the health care of children with cancer by promoting social interaction and cooperation.

 What does it involve?

-Music therapists design music sessions for individuals and groups based on their needs and tastes.
+Music therapists design music sessions for individuals and groups based on their needs and treatment goals.
 Some aspects of music therapy include making music, listening to music, writing songs, and talking about lyrics.
 Music therapy may also involve imagery and learning through music.
-It can be done in different places such as hospitals, cancer centers, hospices, at home, or anywhere people can benefit from its calming or stimulating effects.
+Music therapists work in hospitals, cancer centers, hospices, at home, or anywhere people can benefit from its calming or stimulating effects.
 The patient does not need to have any musical ability to benefit from music therapy.

 A related practice called music thanatology is sometimes used at the end of a patient’s life to ease the person’s passing.
 It is practiced in homes, hospices, or nursing homes.